 Regulation of utilities

 Companies that supply electricity or gas (or both) to homes and businesses in Ireland, are licenced to do so by the Commission for Regulation of Utilities (CRU).
 The role of the CRU is to protect consumers, ensure that supply is kept at a high standard and to promote competition in the industry.
-The CRU also regulates Irish Water.
+The CRU also regulates Uisce Éireann (previously called Irish Water).

-If you have a complaint about your energy supplier or Irish Water, and you cannot resolve that complaint with the supplier directly, you can bring the problem to the CRU to investigate.
+If you have a complaint about your energy supplier or Uisce Éireann (previously called Irish Water), and you cannot resolve that complaint with the supplier directly, you can bring the problem to the CRU to investigate.

 What does the CRU do?